ryanluk4/ocaML/README.md

 `P(X) = mu^x * (1 - mu)^{1-x} where P(X = 1) = mu and X in {0, 1}`

-The execution also includes the binomial distribution, binomial PDF, and binomial CDF from the `Stats` module.
+The execution also includes the equivalent binomial distribution, binomial PDF, and binomial CDF from the `Stats` module.

 To run: